-Covid 19 coronavirus: Finance Minister Grant Robertson says Health Minister shouldn't be mountain biking
+Covid 19 coronavirus: Finance Minister Grant Robertson says Health Minister David Clark shouldn't be mountain biking

-Grant Robertson says Health Minister David Clark "got it wrong" when he drove more than two kilometres to a biking track.
+Finance Minister Grant Robertson says Health Minister David Clark "got it wrong" when he drove more than 2km to a biking track.

-Finance Minister Robertson spoke about his colleague's decision during an update on the latest in the fight against the Covid-19 pandemic.
+Robertson spoke about his colleague's decision during an update on the latest in the fight against the Covid-19 pandemic.

 Prime Minister Jacinda Ardern said this afternoon that Clark should have followed the advice to avoid activities where there is a higher risk of injury.